-There are so many job search “hallways and passages” available to you.
-Some are crowded, some are empty, some are worth your time but probably none are life threatening.
+There are so many job search resources available to you.
+Some are crowded, some are empty, some are worth your time but using multiple resources is the best advice.
 That being said, if you are out of work, time is of the essence and lack of a regular paycheck can sometimes feel like someone has a gun to your head.
-And, if you are like most people, it is sometimes difficult to focus and often times easy to get distracted and head down a long dark passage.
-You need to balance your job search across all resources available to you (The Four Legs of Job Search).
-One often overlooked resource are company career sites.

 If you are like most people, it’s sometimes difficult to focus and often times easy to get distracted and head down a long dark passage.
 You need to balance your job search across all resources available to you (The Four Legs of Job Search).
 One often overlooked resource is company career sites.

 Read on for some reasons why you should leverage company career sites.

 The Jobs Posted on Company Career Sites are Real Opportunities

 All jobs posted on company career sites are “real” jobs (as compared to some opportunities on job search sites where some of the jobs are either already filled or are there to lure you in).
 You can spend your time looking at true opportunities and know you are not wasting your time when you apply for the job.

 Most companies will post jobs on their career site for a period of time before they open them to recruiters.
 They do this to save on recruiting fees but are also interested in people who seek out their company by posting their resume or applying for jobs.
 Most company sites allow you to post your resume and to sign up for job alerts.

 With company career sites, your first call will be from an internal career specialist, not an external recruiter.
 So, you’ve actually skipped a few steps (getting a recruiter to notice you and then getting the recruiter to convince a company to interview you).
 And, if you pass the internal recruiter screening, you are headed right to an interview with the hiring manager.